Quantum-coherent mixtures of causal relations: Supplementary Notes

 \subsubsection{Example of \textsc{PhysC}}

 A circuit realizing an example of \textsc{PhysC} is presented in Fig.~\ref{fig:ExampleCircuits}(b).
-Again, we explicitly apply dephasing channels only to $D$ and $E$, but note that the classical XOR gate, which generates $B$ in the left-hand panel, \emph{implicitly} defines a preferred basis -- in other words: if $B$ is the output of a classical XOR gate, then $B$ must be (effectively) classical.
+Again, we explicitly apply dephasing channels only to $D$ and $E$, but note that the classical XNOR gate, which generates $B$ in the left-hand panel, {implicitly} defines a preferred basis -- in other words: if $B$ is the output of a classical XNOR (Not-XOR: $b=-de$ for $d,e\in\{-1,1\}$), then $B$ must be (effectively) classical.
 In the right-hand panel, $B$ is prepared in the maximally mixed state, which can also be described as effectively classical.
 The same holds for $F$, and we can therefore again express the causal map in terms of a classical conditional distribution,

-where $\oplus$ denotes the XOR operation on two classical binary variables.
-The gate either sets $b=d\oplus e$ and generates $f$ at random or vice versa.
-This leads to a causal map of the form of Eq.~\ref{eq:classical map}, with
+The gate either sets $b=-de$ and generates $f$ at random or vice versa.
+This leads to a causal map of the form of supplementary equation~\ref{eq:classical map}, with

-Even though $b$ is completely unaffected by $d$ and $e$ in the first term, in the second term $b$ depends nontrivially on {\em both} inputs.
-One can see that this makes the causal map a physical mixture: indeed, the induced state $\tau^{b}_{CD}$ in this case is given by Eq.~\ref{eq:tausep} with
+Even though $b$ is completely unaffected by $d$ and $e$ in the first term, in the second term $b$ depends nontrivially on {both} inputs.
+One can see that this makes the causal map a physical mixture: indeed, the induced state $\tau^{b}_{CD}$ in this case is given by supplementary equation~\ref{eq:tausep} with

 The mutual information between $c$ and $d$ in this distribution is 0.19 bits for either value of $b$.
-By contrast, we will show in a later section that the induced mutual information between binary variables $c$ and $d$ for any \emph{probabilistic} mixture of common-cause and cause-effect is at most 0.12 bits.
+By contrast, we will show in a later section that the induced mutual information between binary variables $c$ and $d$ for any {probabilistic} mixture of common-cause and cause-effect with uniform prior distributions (which is the case here) is at most 0.12 bits.
 It follows that the present example must be a physical mixture, and noting furthermore that the causal map is classical in both pathways, we conclude that it belongs to the class \textsc{PhysC}.

-\subsubsection{Proof that \textsc{Coh} is a \emph{strict} subset of \textsc{PhysQ}}
+\subsubsection{Proof that \textsc{Coh} is a {strict} subset of \textsc{PhysQ}}

-Based on the previous scenarios, one can now see that \textsc{Coh} is in fact a \emph{strict} subset of \textsc{PhysQ}.
+Based on the previous scenarios, one can now see that \textsc{Coh} is in fact a {strict} subset of \textsc{PhysQ}.
 To show this, we will explicitly construct a causal map that belongs to \textsc{PhysQ} but not to \textsc{Coh}.
 To wit, consider a probabilistic mixture of our examples of \textsc{ProbQ} and \textsc{PhysC}, with a small weight $\epsilon$ for the latter:

 where we take the preferred bases for the example of \textsc{PhysC}, $\ket{c}$, $\ket{b}$ and $\ket{d}$, to each be the eigenbasis of $\sigma_z$.

 In this case, the resulting causal map is still quantum on both pathways: indeed, finding $C$ in the state $\ket{H}$ implies